memfault/interrupt/_posts/2023-01-10-using-psp-msp-limit-registers-for-stack-overflow.md

 * 1 - MSP Overflow
 * 2 - PSP Overflow (Task Overflow)

-In this function, we are checking the msp and the psp registers against the limit registers.
-If the msp matches the msplim register, we restore the msplim to __StackLimit (Removing the padding we placed initially) and then call our application fault handler.
+In this function, we are checking the MSP and the PSP registers against the limit registers.
+If the MSP matches the MSPLIM register, we restore the MSPLIM to `__StackLimit` (Removing the padding we placed initially) and then call our application fault handler.

 ### Testing our Implementation